MrHaribo/mrharibo.github.io/tutorial/index.md

 ## Player Session Management

 The design of the Example Game foresees that a player session is created for every player that connects to the game.
-A Player Service is responsible to provide an interface to access player session.
+The Player Service is responsible to provide an interface to access player sessions.
 Add the *mn-archetype-playerservice* to to the game workspace.
-Just like the GatewayService the PlayerService needs access to the session store.
-So make shure that couchbase is runnion before starting the PlayerService.
+Just like the API Gateway Service the Player Service needs access to the session store.
+So make shure that Couchbase is runnion before you start the PlayerService.

-One thing that is left to do for the developer is to decide at what moment the player session is addes.
-The simplest possibility is to add the session right after a successful login.
-A place to do that is in the Login Service before sending the loging response.
-In the `onLogin` method add the required code to send a *mn://player/add* to the Player Service.
+One thing that is left to do for the developer is to decide at what moment the player session is added to the session store.
+The simplest possibility is to add the session right after a successful login of a User.
+A place to do that is in the Login Service right before returning the loging response.
+In the `onLogin` method add the required code to send a message to the *mn://player/add* queue which is observed by the Player Service.
 The following code snipplet shows how the `onLogin` method looks like after the addition.

 ```java
 @MessageListener(uri = "/login", desc="Attempt to log in a User.")